All Products

 pvc-disk-nginx-0 Bound d-uf66kkzltnq6xgi9**** 75Gi RWO alicloud-disk-topology-alltype <unset> 26m

-3. Write data to the mounted directory to increase the disk usage to more than 80%.
-This triggers the second expansion.
+3. You can continue to write data to the mount directory to increase the cloud disk usage to over 80% again and trigger a second scale-out.

-The following sample command indicates that 40 GB of data is assigned to the /data/test2 directory so that the disk usage is higher than 80%.
+The following sample command assigns 40 GB of data to the /data/test2 directory to increase the disk usage to more than 80%.

 kubectl exec -it nginx-0 -- fallocate -l 40G /data/test2